crescentrose/halcyon2/content/posts/automatic-dark-mode-switching-for-vim-and-terminal/index.md

 There are plenty of methods you can use to determine whether your system is in light mode or dark mode.
 If you're on macOS, you can use AppleScript - however, the script takes around 300ms to run, which is going to be pretty noticeable when booting up another shell or Vim instance.
 So, I've developed [a small Rust program named Sunshine](https://github.com/crescentrose/sunshine) that lets you **determine the accurate sunrise and sunset times for a given location in your system's timezone**.
 Plus, it was an excuse to write Rust code, which I'll always take given the opportunity.

 You can install Sunshine via Homebrew or manually.
-It knows how to fetch the location from your Mac's GPS (if you have a Mac), from your public IP, or a name, or you can pass the coordinates yourself.
-It's also very fast.
-On cached locations or for GPS or given the coordinates, you are usually going to get a result within 25 milliseconds.
+It knows how to fetch the location from your Mac's GPS (if you have a Mac), from your public IP (using [FreeGeoIP API](https://freegeoip.app), or a name (using the [Nominatim API](http://nominatim.openstreetmap.org)), you can pass the coordinates yourself, or, for frequent fliers, combine automatic detection with a sensible fallback.

+It's also very fast: if you're using CoreLocation or passing in the coordinates manually, you are going to get a result within 25 milliseconds.
+Similarly, network queries are cached, so you don't have to worry about that either.

 So, how does it fit into the theme of the post?
 Well, my `zshrc` and `vimrc` both call `sunshine` - this lets me determine whether it's day or night outside.
 With that knowledge, I can change the theme based on the time of day whenever I open up my terminal or Vim.
 Using the `--simple` switch, I can easily get just "day" or "night" so that I don't have to do calculations in Bash or Vimscript.